-Personal Responsibility Worksheet Your answers will be discussed at your next group session.
-1. Why is the information on the personal responsibility chart so important?
+Yo ersonal Responsibility Worksheet ur answers will be discussed at your next group session.
+Why is the information on the personal responsibility chart so important?
 2. What are ways other people act and speak as a Victim when in Other-Directed Beliefs?
 (Resentfully Complying) 3.
 What are ways other people act and speak from Revenge when in Other-Directed Beliefs?
 (Rebel and Resist) 4.
 What are benefits of Fully Engaged employees?
 Fully Engaged managers?
 Fully Engaged YOU?
 5. What are things YOU and WE can do personally to build Self-Directedness ?
 6. In which situations, or with whom, do you tend to react in an other-directed manner?
-That is, when do you feel like you are a victim or want to get even?

-7. What tends to be the outcome when you react that way?
+That is, when do you feel like you are a victim or want to get rebellious?
+7. What tends to be the outcome when you react these ways?
 How do you feel?
 How do you act?

-8. In which situations, or with whom, do you tend to play autocratic roles?
+8. In which situations, or with whom, do you tend to be autocratic?
 That is - when do you expect and/or demand obedience or compliance from others?

-9. What autocratic methods do you use to get others to comply, and what do you do when they rebel?

-10. What short-term and long-term results do you get when you are autocratic?

-11. How can you create conditions in which people understand they have choices and want to take ownership of their decisions and outcomes? a.
+- 9. What autocratic methods do you use to get others to comply, and what do you do when they rebel? - 10.
+What short-term and long-term results do you get when you are autocratic? - 11.
+How can you create conditions in which people understand they have choices and want to take ownership of their decisions and outcomes? a.
 As a leader? b.
 With authority? c.
 With your peers?

-- 12. What are expected results of doing this?
-What are consequences of not creating a Responsibility-Based culture? a.
+- 12. What are the expected results of doing this?
+What are the consequences of NOT creating a Responsibility-Based environment? - a.
 For you personally? - b.
 For your organization, school or family?